Whiteknight/whiteknight.github.com/_posts/2010-11-09-embedding_problems.md

 compiler that parses it's own language and outputs Parrot bytecode directly, there's no reason whatsoever to include IMCC in your application.
-If, on the other hand your application may occasionaly require runtime evaluations of PIR snippets, or loads bytecode libraries that do, you'll want IMCC around.
+If, on the other hand your application may occasionaly require runtime evaluations of PIR snippets, or loads bytecode libraries that do, you'll want IMCC around (or, whatever replaces IMCC in the future).

 If we have a consistent mechanism by which we can load external language compilers, this really becomes a non-issue.
-The embedding application can do something like this, written in PIR:
+The embedding application can do something like this, written in PIR for brevity:

     load_language "PIR"
     $P0 = compreg "PIR"